25prabhu10/notes/docs/Languages/Python/Pandas.md

 - Length of a Series cannot be changed

 The length of a Series cannot be changed, but, for example, columns can be inserted into a DataFrame.
 However, the vast majority of methods produce new objects and leave the input data untouched.
-In general we like to favor immutability where sensible.
+In general we like to favour immutability where sensible

 Series as a list representation: